evolbioinfo/goalign/docs/commands/compute.md

 ### compute
 This command implements different computations:
-1. `goalign compute distance` : Computes a distance matrix from an input DNA alignment, with different evolutionary models:
+1. `goalign compute distance` : Computes a distance matrix from an input DNA alignment, with different evolutionary models.
+In the case of ambigous nucleotides (IUPAC), one mutation is counted if characters are not compatible (ex: R vs. Y).
+Possible models are:
     - pdist
 	  - rawdist : Raw distance (like pdist, without normalization by length)
     - jc      : Juke-Cantor
     - k2p     : Kimura 2 Parameters
     - f81     : Felsenstein 81